+We define the units of time scale for reporting results of computations and simulations by using the intensity of birth process of the "wild type" cells (cells with no mutations).
 In case of no mutations present in cells, from Eq~(\ref{eq:birth_fit}) we have $\mu_{B}(0,f)=1$.
-This is used to scale time lapse.
-The unit of time is assumed equal to the expected waiting time for the first birth event in a 'wild type' cell, with no mutations ($l=0$).
+This is used to scale / measure the time lapse.
+The unit of time is assumed equal to the expected waiting time for the birth event in a "wild type" cell, with no mutations ($l=0$).